I am speaking of the gender question. Man, Woman. Male, Female. Him, Her. Stoic... Stoic?

 The very same Rufus though, also said in "On cutting the hair" that men who cut their hair and shave their cheeks "have become slaves of luxurious living and are completely enervated, men who can endure being seen as womanish creatures, hermaphrodites, something which real men would avoid at all costs."
 (Even in his time, the question of a beard was contentious in the discussion of Greek and Roman manliness and philosophy.)

 He is echoed by that most admired of ancient Stoics, Epictetus, who when (hypothetically) threatened with a beheading for refusing to shave his beard, preferred to keep the facial hair, perhaps in spite of his face.
 [NOTE: I understand that it was perceived as a Badge of the philosopher, but as modern Stoics, is anything but our Behaviour a badge?]

 Why all this talk of beards?
 Because we are men, Men, MEN I TELL YOU!
 But wait.
 We are male incidentally (in most cases).
 With a respectful nod to those who struggle with their gender identity in the face of modern attitudes (how is this still a thing?), there isn't much we have done to be male that we can justifiably take credit for.

 Now I hear some say that "Live in accordance with Nature" is THE Stoic guide to life and, they argue, what is more natural than our gender.
 This is, however, a simplistic interpretation of the Stoic dictum, and a simplistic understanding of human gender.
 (Think Again - Globe and Mail)

 Groups, support and otherwise, are popping up to support being a man, being manly, being a Stoic man.
 These are great, in their place, and may provide a side entrance to the main point.
-It isn't that being a man, or even a manly man with unique 21st century manly man problems, is a problem, but it simply isn't the point.
-It isn't the point of life, let alone Stoicism.
+It isn't that being a man, or even a manly man with unique 21st-century manly man problems is a problem, but it simply isn't the point.
+It isn't the point of life, let alone of Stoicism.